 Unlike competing for DMR radios, switching memory channels is only up to 16 positions.
 And while the grip is not made of good-quality material like in many mobile radios, they can be used wearing mittens or gloves.
-It also comes with a belt clip to secure the unit.
+It comes with a belt clip to secure the ham radio as well.
 Fortunately, you will receive all the information from the screen.

 This UHF version has two antennas – wideband whip and stubby.
 While the whip performs better than a stubby one, it will be less portable.
 The MD-380 has a standard female connector, which makes it easier to attach with an external antenna with an SMA male adapter.

 - Improved battery meter to monitor battery life